-Basis of Presentation and Management's Plans-The accompanying consolidated financial statements have been prepared on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has incurred net losses since inception and has a deficit accumulated during the development stage of \$135.7 million as of December 31, 2013.
+Basis of Presentation and Management's Plans-The accompanying consolidated financial statements have been prepared on a goingconcern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The Company has incurred net losses since inception and has negative working capital of \$24.4 million as of December 31, 2012.

 The Company has financed its operations to date primarily with the proceeds from the sale of convertible preferred stock and the issuance of notes payable.
-The Company's long-term success is dependent upon its ability to successfully develop and market entinostat, earn revenue, obtain additional capital when needed, and ultimately, achieve profitable operations.
+The Company's long-term success is dependent upon its ability to successfully develop and market entinostat, earn revenue, obtain additional capital when needed, and, ultimately, to achieve profitable operations.
 The Company anticipates that it will be several years before entinostat is approved and the Company begins to generate revenue; accordingly, management fully expects to incur substantial losses on the ongoing development of entinostat and does not expect to achieve positive cash flow from operations for at least the next five years.
 As a result, the Company will continue to require additional capital to move forward with its business plan.
-While certain amounts of this additional capital were raised during the year ended December 31, 2013, there can be no assurance that funds necessary beyond these amounts will be available in amounts or on terms sufficient to ensure ongoing operations.
+While certain amounts of this additional capital were raised during the nine months ended September 30, 2013, and commitments have been made by investors to provide further capital through the balance of fiscal 2013, there can be no assurance that funds necessary beyond these amounts will be available in amounts or on terms sufficient to ensure ongoing operations.

-The Company's management believes that the December 31, 2013 cash balance will be sufficient to fund the Company's operations through December 31, 2014, and additional capital will be needed thereafter.
+The Company's management believes that the December 31, 2012 cash balance, when combined with proceeds from the financings completed through the balance of fiscal 2013, will be sufficient to fund the Company's operations through June 30, 2014, and additional capital will be needed thereafter.

 The foregoing conditions raise substantial doubt about the Company's ability to continue as a going concern for a reasonable period of time.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
 In the event that sufficient funds were not available, management would expect to significantly reduce expenditures to conserve cash, which could involve scaling back or curtailing development activity for entinostat, including clinical trial activity.